Ready for the challenge?

 - A list of invasive plants to avoid, identification, negative impacts, and tips on how to control these plants.

-- Schedule of events with monthly speaker information (for now, events will be virtual).
+- Schedule of events with monthly speaker information (and access to recorded virtual speaker programs).

-- A participation sign for you to display in your yard to spread the word about your efforts in establishing a more native outdoor space.
+- A participation sign to display in the yard to spread the word about efforts in establishing a more native outdoor space.

-- An envelope with your choice of seeds from a seed buffet and four seed plugs to get you started.
-(Additional seeds, plugs and plants may be purchased at the challenge plant sales in March and in May)
+- An envelope with choice of seeds from a seed buffet and three seed plugs to get households started.
+(Additional seeds, plugs and plants were made available at the private NPBYC events in March and in May of 2021)

-- You will also have the opportunity to purchase a Native Plant Backyard Challege completion sign for your outdoor space recognizing your completion in the program at the end of the year (additional fee of $25).
+- The opportunity to purchase a Native Plant Backyard Challege completion sign to display recognizing completion in the program at the end of the year (additional fee applied).

 Here are some similar dates to remember in 2022!